Sign In

 Aichberg Castle, soon to be 1000 years old, is a wonderful and mystical estate.
 It stands on a hill near the village of Eichberg between Vorau and the river Lafnitz.
 Here you can sit back and relax, sink into thousands of books, discuss the Middle Ages with the master of the house and marvel at paintings and sculptures by contemporary artists.

-You can stay in one of two comfortable apartments, each with over 60 m2.
-In the rooms you will find an interesting mix of antique and modern furniture.
-Every corner of the house tells the long story of the property.
+You will stay in a cosy apartment of over 60 m² with an interesting mix of antique and modern furniture.
+Every corner of the house tells the long history of the property.

 • 2 adults and 2 children – Price on request